codegangsta/Astroneer/docs/dialogue/scene_04_complete_contract.md

 "I thought I knew what luxury was until I saw this.
 You've turned a space cruise into a space conquest of class."

 [AriaCompleteContractLuxury05]
 "They say space is cold, but on this ship, it's always a warm welcome.
-It's a five-star resort with a warp drive."
+It's a five-star resort with a grav drive."

 [AriaCompleteContractLuxury06]
 "You've made this more than a luxury vessel; it's a masterpiece that's ready to paint the stars with elegance."